Volkswagen and unions: 1964 coup

 It was only in 1975, that the General Works Council of Volkswagen Group began to investigate the working conditions in Brazil.
 A 1976 delegation including the Works Council chair Siegfried Ehlers, met with the local affiliate of the São Bernardo do Campo metalworkers union, facilitated by the International Metalworkers Federation.
 After hearing serious allegation of wage dispersion, surveillance of workers and ban on union assemblies, the delegation asked to meet with the VW Brasil union representatives directly.
 To the delegation's surprise, the representatives denied the allegations made by the local metalworkers union.
 There were no legitimate employee representatives from and up to 1977; the few existing union representatives were pelegos more closely associated with the company than the workers.
 Before 1980, the only legitimate contacts available to the German Works Council was the local São Bernardo do Campo union committee.
 Additionally they had communication channels through the International Metalworkers Federation and the International Relations department of the IG Metall.

 By 1979, due to pressure from the German media and the employee representatives on Volkswagen Group's supervisory board, VW Group was forced to change from being a passive beneficiary of the military dictatorship to an agent of change.
 In October 1980, VW Brasil became the first major company in Brazil to have employee representation (a Works Council) even though it was not required by law.

 Czechia

 Škoda Auto a.s. employs 37,000 employees in Czechia across 3 plants in Mladá Boleslav, Kvasiny and Vrchlabí.
 Employees of Škoda are unionized in the Metal Workers union (Odborový svaz KOVO; OS KOVO) affiliated to the CMKOS.
-The regional affiliate of the union (KOVO MB) is chaired by Jaroslav Povšík.
+The Mladá Boleslav regional affiliate of the union (KOVO MB) is chaired by Jaroslav Povšík.
 Povšík is also on the Supervisory Board of Škoda.